-Business Transformation: An Analysis of Case Studies Relevant to Achieving Smoke-Free World
+Business Transformation: An Analysis of Case Studies Relevant to Achieving a Smoke-Free World

 The Foundation for a Smoke-Free World aims to foster discussion on the transformational possibilities of achieving a smoke-free world in this generation.
-Tobacco companies have an opportunity to adopt business models that will lead to a world without the combustible cigarette.
-There are about 1.1 billion smokers in the world today.
-Smoking prevalence is declining, but at a rate far too slow to achieve our objectives for smoking cessation and harm reduction.
-Furthermore, in accomplishing this transition successfully, we must ensure that vulnerable populations, including smallholding tobacco farmers, are supported to find sustainable alternative activities and livelihoods.
+Tobacco companies have an opportunity to adopt business models that will lead to a world without combustible cigarettes.
+There are more than a billion smokers in the world today.
+Smoking prevalence is declining, but at a rate far too slow to achieve the Foundation’s objectives for smoking cessation and tobacco harm reduction.
+Furthermore, in accomplishing this transition successfully, we must ensure that vulnerable populations, including smallholder tobacco farmers, are supported to find sustainable alternative activities and livelihoods.

-After decades of independent research, two things are clear:
+After decades of independent research on tobacco, two things are clear:

 - The tobacco industry is selling a deadly product.

-- Consumers are rejecting that product, but a transformation of the tobacco industry can provide an enormous and crucial accelerant to that process.
+- Consumers are rejecting combustible tobacco products, but a transformation of the tobacco industry can provide an enormous and crucial accelerant to that process.

-We invite all stakeholders to join a conversation that embraces the inevitable outcome of this situation—the elimination of the combustible cigarette—and the adoption of industry transformation sooner rather than later.
+We invite all stakeholders to join a conversation that embraces the inevitable outcome of this situation—the elimination of combustible cigarettes—and the adoption of industry transformation sooner rather than later.